dortania/OpenCore-Install-Guide/installer-guide/winblows-install.md

-# Making the installer in Windows
+# Making the network installer in Windows

 * Supported version: 0.6.0